della222/BU-Sociology-Opioid-Crisis/README.md

 We currently have a scraper that extracts all of the URLs of the pages containing words from a list of search words we specified.

+We created a scraper to extract the following basic info from a particular campaign:
+- title
+- organizer
+- date created
+- number of followers
+- number of donors
+- number of shares
+- amount raised compared to total goal (as a percentage)

 ChromeDriver is included, so the user does not have to change to their local path.